EM2: Earth to the Moon and Mars in the Pub

 • Dr Brad Tucker (Stromlo ANU) will be talking about what and how we can mine on the moon.

-• Dimitris Tsifakis (ANU Physics) sets up radio links with satellites as they pass overhead, he’ll discuss how we can connect the NBN to the moon, so the astronauts don’t miss any episodes of Big Bang Theory.
+• Dimitris Tsifakis (ANU Physics) sets up radio links with satellites as they pass overhead.
+He’ll discuss how we can connect the NBN to the moon, so the astronauts don’t miss any episodes of Big Bang Theory.

 MCed by Dr Phil Dooley of Phil Up On Science.